Prapthi564/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 ## Exercise 2: Update Passwords for the new users

-Here, we will use Powershell to run a script that will change the passwords for the users created, as the user needs to reset the password after registering to AADDS.
+Here, you will use Powershell to run a script that will change the passwords for the users created, as the user needs to reset the password after registering to AADDS.

 1. Inside the Jump VM, click on the Windows button look for **PowerShell (1)** and click on **Windows PowerShell (2)**.